 The minimum investment amount is Rs.
 1000 and there is no upper limit.
 And if you invest a lump sum amount today, you can get double the amount at the end of the 124th month.
 Initially, it was meant for farmers to enable them to save for the long term, hence the name.
 Now it is available for all.

-To prevent the possibilities of money laundering, the 2014 government made PAN Card proof compulsory for investments above Rs.
+To prevent the possibility of money laundering, the government in 2014 made PAN Card proof compulsory for investments above Rs.
 50,000.
 To deposit Rs.
-10 lakhs and above, you must submit income proofs (salary slips, bank statement, ITR document etc.).
-It is a low-risk savings platform, where you can safely park your money for a certain period.
+10 lakhs and above, you must submit income proofs (salary slips, bank statements, ITR documents etc.).

 For instance, people seeking tax-saving schemes have better options like Public Provident Fund, National Saving Certificates and tax saving bank FD Schemes.
-If you are open for some level of risk exposure, you have the Equity Linked Savings Scheme (ELSS).
+If you are open to some level of risk exposure, you have the Equity Linked Savings Scheme (ELSS).
 Hence, play to your financial strengths.

 Regardless of the market fluctuations, you will get the sum guaranteed.
 As this scheme was originally intended for the farming community, the priority was to encourage them to save for rainy days.

 It is a safe mode of investment and not subject to market risks.
 You will receive the investment and gains when the tenure ends.

 The effective interest rate for Kisan Vikas patra varies depending on the number of years invested in KVP at the time of purchase.
 The current interest rate is 6.9% p.a. for the Q2 FY 2022-23, i.e. quarter starting from 1 July 2022 to 30 September 2022, compounded yearly.
 By compounding the interest, you will receive more returns on your deposit.